Audit GuideBy Jimmy Faccioli

 • Does Google Search Console show orphan pages with impressions?

-Try AI SEO Audit Tool
+Try the AI SEO Audit Tool See AI Search Audit

 What to do after the audit